This Decorated Baby Shower Cookies page includes these sections:

 *️⃣Airbrushing cookies

-In my opinion, I believe an airbrush could be your most important and valuable pieces of equipment.
+An airbrush is one of the four most important and valuable pieces of equipment.
 Truly, it catapults your work to an instant professional.
-You have 2 options, cordless or a regular one.
+You have 2 options: cordless or a regular one.
 See the best options on my page here: Airbrushing Cookies

 Don't you just love it?